Stroke Recovery Program

 Steve Collins received his B.S. in Mechanical Engineering in 2002 from Cornell University, where he performed research on passive dynamic walking robots with Andy Ruina.
 He received his Ph.D. in Mechanical Engineering in 2008 from the University of Michigan, where he performed research on the dynamics and control of human walking with Art Kuo.
 He performed postdoctoral research on humanoid robots with Martijn Wisse at T. U. Delft in the Netherlands.
 He was a professor of Mechanical Engineering and Robotics at Carnegie Mellon University for seven years.
 In 2017, he joined the faculty of Mechanical Engineering at Stanford University, where he teaches courses on design and robotics and directs the Stanford Biomechatronics Lab.

 James H. Clark Professor, Schools of Engineering and Medicine

-Dr. Delp and his collaborators use their expertise in biomechanics, computer science, imaging, robotics, and neuroscience to analyze muscle function, study human movement, design medical technologies, and optimize human performance.
+Dr. Delp and his collaborators in the Neuromuscular Biomechanics lab (NMBL) use their expertise in biomechanics, computer science, imaging, robotics, and neuroscience to analyze muscle function, study human movement, design medical technologies, and optimize human performance.
 His team has measured the movement dynamics of thousands of individuals with movement disorders, and has developed realistic computer simulations to gain insight into the causes of abnormal movement and design methods to improve movement through surgery or robotic assistance.

 Lauren Drag, PhD